minzwon/RhythmRecognition/README.md

 # Rhythmic Pattern Recognition with Transposed Audio
 This repository includes a preprocessing step for the rhythmic pattern recognition using convolutional neural networks.
-Basic concept of this approach is to transpose all the audio into a single tempo so that the network can learn **rhythmic patterns** better. `analysis.ipynb` reports some experimental results.
+Basic concept of this approach is to transpose all the audio into a single tempo so that the network can learn **rhythmic patterns** better. `report.ipynb` reports some experimental results and discussion.

 ## Requirements